 We do our up-most to help our clients with trees of all shapes and sizes, and with our professional equipment, we can handle any level of work.

-Our team of highly skilled arborists is experienced in all aspects of tree care and undertake all types of pruning work.
+Our team of highly skilled tree surgeons and arborists are fully experienced in all aspects of tree care and undertake all types of pruning work.
 By making the right pruning and cutting decisions, the tree will not only retain its natural beauty, but it will also be healthier, more manageable and will grow productively.

 Dead wooding is one of the most common pruning techniques.
 It involves the removal of dead, diseased, broken and dangerous branches from within the crown while ensuring the rest of the tree is not affected.

 Without severing the deadwood the tree will create an unsafe environment, a health and safety risk and will appear unhealthy.

 Tree maintenance technique used to drastically reduce the size of a tree that has outgrown its setting, whilst encouraging growth.

 This process involves the removal of all limbs back to the main stem, following which the tree is allowed to regrow.
 Wherever possible we encourage a Crown Reduction/ Thinning instead.

 Removing the density of the tree such as over-lapping and small live branches from throughout the crown to a maximum of 25% of the body whilst maintaining it.
 The minimum amount of branches possible should be removed to achieve your aim leaving the tree looking natural.